Beth Shalom Reform Synagogue (Cambridge)

-Beth Shalom Reform Synagogue is a Reform Jewish congregation and synagogue, located on Auckland Road, in the City of Cambridge, England, in the United Kingdom.
+Beth Shalom Reform Synagogue is a Reform Jewish congregation and synagogue on Auckland Road, in the City of Cambridge, England, in the United Kingdom.

 Beth Shalom Reform Synagogue is a member of the Movement for Reform Judaism.
-Most tasks at Beth Shalom are done by volunteers and, with the exception of visiting rabbis, all services are led by members of the community.

 History

 The congregation's forebears commence in October 1976 when the Cambridge Reform Jewish Community was founded.
 The Beth Shalom congregation was established in 1981.

 The congregation initially held services in hired premises until 2015 when the community opened a new synagogue on a site on Auckland Road, the first Reform synagogue in Cambridge.
 The new building includes a prayer hall for at least 200 people.
-The building was dedicated on 6 September 2015 at a service led by Fiona Karet Frankl and addressed by Rabbi Laura Janner-Klausner, senior rabbi to the Movement for Reform Judaism.
+The building was dedicated on 6 September 2015 at a service addressed by Laura Janner-Klausner, senior rabbi to the Movement for Reform Judaism.